Easy Homemade Stainless Steel Cleaner With Vinegar

-Don’t buy bottles of chemically dubious stainless steel cleaner.
-Instead, let me show just how easy it is to make your own effective and eco-friendly version.
+Don’t buy plastic bottles of chemically dubious cleaning products.
+Instead, let me show just how easy it is to make your own effective and eco-friendly homemade stainless steel cleaner, that’s made with white vinegar.

-Stainless steel is now ubiquitous in our kitchens.
-From hobs to ovens, sinks to fridges, to worktops and cupboards.
-Some kitchens are even made entirely of stainless steel.
 However, all of that steel comes with some upkeep.
 I feel like the inventor of stainless steel was having a laugh when they named it.
-I don’t know if it is just me, but I feel like I can just look at a stainless steel worktop or fridge, and it can leave a mark!
+I don’t know if it is just me, but I feel like I can just look at a stainless steel worktop, hob or fridge, and it can leave a mark!

-Brown amber spray bottle with a blue text box that says how to make all natural stainless steel cleaner
+Brown amber spray bottle with a blue text box that says how to make all natural homemade stainless steel cleaner with vinegar.

 You Will Need